|

 to promote it, Petrus had to put the actual touring band together

-gigs with the original lineup but it didn't work out for the
+some gigs with the original lineup but it didn't work out

-long run.
-Between 81 and 82 they tried some live support of
+for the long run.
+Between 81 and 82 they tried some live support

-the record, recorded the 2nd album, organized the official touring
+of the record, recorded the 2nd album, organized the official

-group and members, then released it and the basic change that
+touring group and members, then released it and the basic

-To make the band more group like was what promoters,
+the band more group like was what promoters, booking agents

 Sharing